George Shuffler: Musical career

 Over time Shuffler began to develop a reputation as a good guitar and bass player.
 He played the guitar in the fashion of Merle Travis (Travis picking) and Maybelle Carter (Carter Family picking), the two most popular country music guitarists.
 Shuffler played in local talent shows, and played and sang in local churches.
-One night, right after the end of World War II, Shuffler went to Granite Falls to see the Bailey Brothers, and when their backup band didn't show, he volunteered to play bass for them.
+One night, right after the end of World War II, Shuffler went to Granite Falls to see the Bailey Brothers, and when their backup band did not show, he volunteered to play bass for them.
 Danny and Charlie Bailey were so impressed by his playing that when their bass player did show up, they let him go in favor of Shuffler.
 They offered him sixty dollars a week to come with them to Nashville to play on the Grand Ole Opry radio show.
 Since this was double the pay he was making at the mill for better work, Shuffler immediately accepted.

 Over the next few years Shuffler played with different groups all over North Carolina and Tennessee, then in 1950 Shuffler was contacted by Carter Stanley about playing in a group with himself and his brother Ralph.
 For the next eighteen years Shuffler played on and off as a member of the Stanley Brothers, and of the Stanleys' other band, the Clinch Mountain Boys.
 Now regarded as one of the earliest and most important bluegrass bands, times were not always easy for the young musicians.
 One year, money was so tight that Ralph Stanley sold off his whole herd of cattle to keep the band going, and Shuffler quit the band on several occasions, only to be lured back by raises of fifteen or twenty dollars.
 During good times the band had many instruments, including a guitar and a banjo played by Carter and Ralph, Shuffler's guitar and occasional bass playing, a full-time bassist, mandolin player, and fiddler.
 During many of the lean times the band was composed of just Ralph and Carter Stanley, and George Shuffler.
 This sparse playing arrangement led to the development of George Shuffler's now famous crosspicking style.